mhrimaz/AwesomeJavaFX/README.md

 - [Orson Charts](https://github.com/jfree/orson-charts) - An interactive 3D chart library for JavaFX and Swing.
 - [JCSG](https://github.com/miho/JCSG) - Java implementation of BSP based CSG (Constructive Solid Geometry)
 - [JFXScad](https://github.com/miho/JFXScad) - JavaFX 3D Printing IDE based on JCSG.
-- [APX](https://github.com/othreecodes/APX) - A JavaFX Library for Creating and Implementing MVC Type applications
+- [TilesFX](https://github.com/HanSolo/tilesfx) - A JavaFX library containing tiles for Dashboards.
+- [JideFX](https://github.com/jidesoft/jidefx-oss)- JideFX Common Layer is a collection of various extensions and utilities for to JavaFX platform.
+The JideFX Common Layer is the equivalent to the JIDE Common Layer in the JIDE components for Swing.
+- [Undecorator](https://github.com/in-sideFX/Undecorator) - Decorate undecorated JavaFX stages with custom skin.
+This helper brings a nustom look to your JavaFX stages.

 ## Frameworks